tobiasisenberg/OxiVis/README.md

 ## Battery use for the oximeter

-From my experiments it works to use regular AAA 1.2V NiMH batteries, they seem to last for a night's worth of data capture.
+judging from my experiments, the oximeter works fine with regular AAA 1.2V NiMH rechargeable batteries, they seem to last for a night's worth of data capture (8 hours, and probably a few hours more).
+Therefore, it does not seem to be necessary to use Alkaline batteries.

 ## License